Harold Ramirez Player Props: Rays vs. Rangers

 Harold Ramirez At The Plate

-- Ramirez is hitting .295 with eight doubles, a triple, nine home runs and 12 walks.
+- Ramirez is hitting .294 with nine doubles, a triple, nine home runs and 12 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.